Hybrid Bikes With Drop Bars? Don’t Bother

 But worry not: if want the feel (or look) of drop bars with the versatility of a hybrid bike, I’ll share some terrific alternatives farther down.

-Can you even put drop bars on a hybrid bike?
+Wait, can you really put drop bars on a hybrid bike?

-Yes, you can technically put drop bars on a hybrid bike, but it’s better and often cheaper just to buy a different bike.
-Converting a hybrid to drop bars requires several new components (usually the brakes, brake levers, shifters, and even derailleurs) and may cause the bike to fit poorly and handle strangely.
+Yes, it’s technically possible to put drop bars on a hybrid, but it’s better and often cheaper just to buy a different bike.
+Drop bar conversion requires several new components (usually brakes, brake levers, shifters, and even derailleurs) and may cause the bike to fit poorly and handle strangely.

-In the big picture, drop bars are not ideal for the vast majority of folks anyhow.
+In the big picture, drop bars are not ideal for most of us anyhow.

 Want better aerodynamics for a long, open straightaway?
 Just grip flat bars near the stem and lean forward.